 everything.
 Make a list.
 Start something now.
 Take baby steps every day.
 Don’t stop.
 Soon, you’ll reach your destination.

 You may understand that the normal way to get a job in your home country is not the way you should take to get a job elsewhere.

 You need to understand regional differences and cultural sensitiveness.
-You need to craft your correspondence in a such a way, that –
+You need to craft your correspondence in such a way that –

 - First, it adheres to the culture and the country you’re applying the job for

 The next part is a bit more difficult than the previous one.
-You need to write curriculum vitae instead of a resume.
-If you have a resume you need to transmute it into a CV.
-Most companies don’t know you and thus they would like to know a longer version of your skills, qualifications, experiences, and responsibilities you’ve handled.
+You need to write a curriculum vitae instead of a resume.
+If you have a resume, you need to transmute it into a CV.
+Most companies don’t know you, and thus they would like to know a longer version of your skills, qualifications, experiences, and responsibilities you’ve handled.